plausible/docs/docs/troubleshoot-integration.md

 ### Plausible script is on your site but still seeing the green blinking dot and no stats?

-* Please ensure that the script you use is exactly the same script as listed in your website settings.
+* Please ensure that the script you use is exactly the same script as listed in your Plausible website settings.
 You can find your JavaScript snippet by [logging into your Plausible account](https://plausible.io/sites).
 Here you'll find the list of sites you've added to Plausible.
 Hover over your site name and click on the "**Settings**" icon on the right hand side of the domain name you'd like to get the snippet for.
 Then scroll down to the "**Javascript snippet**" section on the following page.

-* Are you using a Content Security Policy?
-Do not forget to add our domain specifically to your CSP.
+* Does your site use a Content Security Policy (CSP)?
+If it does, you need to add plausible.io specifically to the allowed domains.

 * Running on localhost?
 Our script automatically disables itself when running on localhost as the majority of people don't want those stats to be counted.
 If you do want to track stats on localhost, you can [use our extension](script-extensions.md).